10UWP/The-UWP-Tools-List/README.md

 [MediaFoundation](https://github.com/AndrewGaspar/MediaFoundation) Some helper functions for WinRT for getting media information about some URL

 [FFMPEGHelper](https://github.com/krishnan-unni/FFMPEGHelper) Windows 10 Universal WinRT component for FFMPEG library

+[Universal.WebP](https://github.com/FrayxRulez/Universal.WebP) This repository contains a Windows Runtime Component that wraps up libwebp and allows to decode static and animated WEBP images.

 # Graphics 2D
 [Win2D](https://github.com/Microsoft/Win2D) Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration.
 It is available to C# and C++ developers writing Windows apps for Windows 8.1, Windows Phone 8.1 and Windows 10.
 It utilizes the power of Direct2D, and integrates seamlessly with XAML and CoreWindow. http://microsoft.github.io/Win2D (https://github.com/Microsoft/Win2D-Samples)